Strathfield railway station

 Strathfield railway station is a heritage-listed railway station located on the Main Suburban line in the Sydney suburb of Strathfield in the Municipality of Strathfield local government area of New South Wales, Australia.
-The station is served by Sydney Trains T1 North Shore & Western Line, T9 Northern Line and T2 Inner West & Leppington Line suburban services as well as NSW TrainLink Intercity and regional services.
+The station is served by Sydney Trains' T1 North Shore & Western Line, T9 Northern Line, T2 Leppington & Inner West Line, T3 Liverpool & Inner West Line suburban services as well as NSW TrainLink Intercity and regional services.
 The station is located on the Main Northern and Main Western railway lines, forming a major junction for regional and suburban rail services.
 The station and associated infrastructure was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Strathfield suburb

 This suburb, extending from Concord Plains to the Cooks River, was part of the area known (early in the colony) as Liberty Plains, so called because the first free settlers received grants there.
 James Wilshire received 570 acre in 1808 and called it Wilshire Farm - the grant lay between the present streets The Boulevarde, Chalmers Street and Liverpool Road.

 To the west of this were Church Lands, declared in 1823 to support clergy in the colony, which extended into present day Flemington.
 In 1841 this was sold and the part south of Barker Road was acquired by Joseph Newton.
 The grant was sold to Samuel Terry in 1824 and he renamed it Redmyre Estate.
 The name Redmire (changed c.
 1865 to Redmyre) honoured a village in North Yorkshire, England, which was near the birthplace of the Terry family.

 In 1885 the area was incorporated as Strathfield.
 This new name came from the name of a mansion (Strathfieldsaye) built in the district by John Hardie, a wealthy early settler, who chose the name to honour the English estate (Stratfield Saye) given in 1817 by a grateful nation to the Duke of Wellington.